noycohen100/MARCO-GE/README.md

 - all - computes 10 different clustering evaluation measures
 The evaluation's results are stored in the "Results" folder.

-**mm:** select a clustering evaluation measure for training the meta-model The available options are:
+**--mm:** select a clustering evaluation measure for training the meta-model The available options are:
 - average - computes the average ranking measure
 - BP = Bezdek-Pal